 here.
 The Force is with him."
 Sensing that Obi-Wan wishes a final showdown, Vader sets off to find him.
 Unbeknownst to anyone, Kenobi has deactivated the tractor beam generator.

 After their escape from the compactor, Luke and Han dispose of their stormtrooper armor, but keep the troopers' utility belts and weapons.
 On their way back to the ship they're cut off by more troops.
 They are split up, with Han and Chewbacca fighting together and Luke and Leia running on their own.

 After being cornered between a great air shaft and a group of troopers, Luke shoots a blast door's controls with his blaster, locking the troops on the other side of the door.
 Unfortunately, the blast also destroys the controls that extend the bridge across the air shaft.
-After a gunfight with stormtroopers on the other side of the shaft, Luke uses a cable from his freshly confiscated Imperial utility belt to swing himself and Leia safely across the gorge.
+After a gunfight with stormtroopers on the other side of the shaft, Luke uses a cable and grappling hook from his freshly confiscated Imperial utility belt to swing himself and Leia safely across the gorge.

 Obi-Wan, on his way back to the Falcon